MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Logging_Non-Windows.md

 > [!NOTE]
 > The `/var/log/powershell.log` file isn't created until the rsyslog
-> service is restarted and PowerShell generates some information to log.
+> service is restarted and PowerShell generates information to log.

-1. Query the log file to verify PowerShell information is being logged to the new file.
+1. Query the `powershell.log` file to verify PowerShell information is being logged to the new file.

    ```
    cat /var/log/powershell.log